A guide to getting turn-by-turn (TBT) navigation working on the Edge 1000

 The above is how I chose to use the Edge 1000 for navigating, but there are alternatives:

-Alternative method #1: Don’t enable turn-by-turn (as described above) and have “off course” warnings on.
+Alternative method #1: On the Course Options screen (as described above), have Turn Guidance disabled and Off-Course Warnings enabled.
 When you hit the big green Ride button in the course, you will get the purple line to follow and get a bleep/warning if you stray off it, but it’s up to you to be aware of the turns (typically by leaving the Edge on the map page).

 Alternative method #2: On the course details screen select Settings, Map Display and set Always Display to On.
 This will always show the route on the map screen (in the colour you chose) and you just need to follow the line.
 You don’t ever hit the Ride button and you don’t get turn or “off course” warnings.